hpsaturn/malos-vision-android-bridge/README.md

-# malos vision android bridge
+# MALOS Vision Android Bridge

 Implementation sample of a Android client  interfaced to Admobilize Malos Vision

-## compiling and installing sample
+## Compiling and installing sample

 After clone this project, please firts update submodule protos and then conpile it: